chdalski/azure-training/src/azure-functions/1-3-azure-function-app.md

 ## Introduction

-After successfully creating a local Function App and get our first function up and running it is now time to create a Function App in Azure.
+After successfully creating a local Function App and getting our first function up and running, it is now time to create a Function App in Azure.

 The Azure resources will be created using a [Bicep](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/overview) template (you don't need to install any additional software).

 ## Login to your Azure account

-First we need to login to our Azure account with the Azure CLI.
+First we need to log in to our Azure account with the Azure CLI.

 Login the Azure CLI: